Local Government Service Group Conference

 against their enforced removal.

-working with asylum seeker children, unaccompanied children and
+members working with asylum seeker children, unaccompanied children

-trafficked children are supported in delivering the principle that
+and trafficked children are supported in delivering the principle

-the child's welfare is paramount," John Stevenson, City of Edinburgh
+that the child's welfare is paramount," John Stevenson, City of

-he said, praising the motion from Solihull for putting the issue
+intended", he said, praising the motion from Solihull for putting

 "Last year conference decided that a guide for members